Poetry Stones and Bench

 - Ifor ap Glyn is the National Poet of Wales

-- These stones are part of the Wales Way initiative and have been part funded by Visit Wales
+These stones and the bench are part of The Wales Way initiative and have been part funded by Visit Wales*.

 Craig y Fro layby